The Blue Zones Book Review: What Longevity Taught Me About Living Simply

 I still remember the first time I heard the words Blue Zones.

-It was around 2013, during my training as a health coach at the Institute for Integrative Nutrition (IIN) in New York City.
+health coach at the Institute for Integrative Nutrition (IIN) in New York City.
 I had traveled there for one of their conferences — the kind that leaves you energized, inspired, and quietly reflective all at once.

-We were learning from some of the best minds in health, wellness, and human longevity.
+learning from some of the best minds in health, wellness, and human longevity.
 And then one speaker took the stage who would quietly reshape how I thought about health forever.

 That speaker was Dan Buettner.